ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 Software Stack (TSS)
 * ARM "Platform Security Architecture" {{I-D.tschofenig-rats-psa-token}}

+And any additional sources suggested.

 # Use case summaries

 ## Trusted Computing Group (TCG)

-The TCG is trying to solve the problem of knowing if a networking device should be part a network.
-If it belongs to the operator, and if it running approriate software.
+The TCG is trying to solve the problem of knowing if a networking device should be part of a network, if it belongs to the operator, and if it is running approriate software.

 This proposal is a work-in-progress, and is available to TCG members only.